How to Deal With Headaches in Children

-Stress and anxiety can be a leading cause for headaches in children.
-With the stress of school and after school activities, some children might now know how to deal with all the pressure and this may manifest as headaches.
+Stress and anxiety can be a leading cause of headaches in children.
+With the stress of school and after-school activities, some children might not know how to deal with the pressure, and this may manifest as headaches.
 One of the symptoms of depression is headaches.

 4. Certain Foods and Drinks

 Certain additives in foods can cause headaches.
 Cured meats like turkey bacon or ham contain nitrates which, when consumed in excess quantities, can cause headaches.
 Another additive usually seen in food is MSG is known to cause headaches.
 Caffeinated drinks like sodas, coffee, and tea can also result in headaches.

 Some types of headaches, such as migraines tend to be genetic and will affect children if you or any other family member suffers from the same.

 7. Brain Issues

 Sometimes, headaches can be a symptom of an underlying issue with the brain.
 It can be indicative of bleeding, abscess, or tumour.
 However, these conditions are accompanied by other symptoms as well, such as blurry vision.